AlbertoCaballero/scatter/README.md

 ## Platforms used

-It's based on angular architecture, all the logic and main funtionality is developed using this principles so we get the same features in a web app as we do in a desktop app.
+It's based on angular architecture, all the logic and main functionality is developed using this principles so we get the same features in a web app as we do in a desktop app.

 ## Running the development app